Restricted-Geometry Quantum Models Beyond Atoms: Application of the Eckhardt-Sacha approach to NSDI in Diatomic Systems: Introduction

 Quantum models, including one-dimensional and cylindrical (3D for two electrons) approaches, have enabled the study of ionization channels and alignment effects~\cite{Baier2008-xj}.
 The introduction of a four-dimensional model (two spatial dimensions per electron)~\cite{Wang2015-jy} allowed for the investigation of two-center interference in molecular double ionization.
 More recently, a density-matrix-based semi-analytical framework has been proposed to describe sequential double ionization in molecules~\cite{Yuen2022-rn,Yuen2024-xo,Jia2024-pv}.

-It is evident that models developed for atomic systems fall short in capturing the molecular-specific effects.
-To address this, theoretical approaches must be adapted or extended to incorporate parameters such as internuclear separation and orientation-dependent ionization pathways.
-In this work, we aim to extend the restricted-geometry quantum framework to diatomic molecules and assess its ability to capture both universal and molecule-specific features of strong-field ionization.
-Our findings aim to contribute to a more unified understanding of multi-electron dynamics in atoms and molecules under intense laser fields.
+It is evident that models developed for atomic systems fall short in capturing molecular-specific effects.
+To address this, theoretical approaches must be adapted or extended to incorporate parameters such as internuclear separation and orientation-dependent ionization pathways, just to mention the simplest ones.
+Yet, moving from atomic to molecular models inevitably increases computational complexity and the numerical cost of full-dimensional simulations.
+This raises a fundamental and still open question: to what extent can simplified restricted-geometry models be reliably applied to molecular systems?
+Before introducing our model, we note that simplified approaches to molecular NSDI also necessarily rely on assumptions such as fixed nuclei and the use of smoothed Coulomb interactions; these aspects, together with their implications, are discussed in Sec.~\ref{model}.

+As long as one considers models in which linear polarization of the laser field defines a privileged direction of electron motion, the geometric reduction is straightforward and follows the same logic as in the atomic case.
+However, when the restricted-geometry model originally derived by Eckhardt and Sacha for atoms~\cite{Eckhardt2001physicaScripta,Eckhardt01,Sacha01,Sacha2001triple,Sacha2003,Sacha06} is to be applied to molecular systems, its validity and implementation require careful justification.
+A classical extension of this approach to molecules was proposed in~\cite{Prauzner-Bechcicki2005,Prauzner-Bechcicki20052}, but a quantum counterpart has not been systematically developed or evaluated.

+In this work, we extend the restricted-geometry quantum framework within the Eckhardt–Sacha approach to diatomic molecules and assess its ability to capture both universal and molecule-specific features of strong-field ionization.
+Our findings aim to clarify the applicability limits of this method and to identify which molecular NSDI mechanisms can be reproduced within such reduced-dimensionality models.
+Additionally, the approach offers a computationally efficient tool for studying multi-electron dynamics in systems where full-dimensional quantum calculations remain prohibitively expensive.

 The paper is organized as follows.
 In Section II, we discuss the rationale behind the restriction of geometry.
 Section III briefly outlines the numerical approach.
 In Section IV, we present and analyze the ionization yields and momentum distributions.
 Finally, conclusions are drawn in Section V. Atomic units are used throughout the paper unless stated otherwise.